intel/CPU-Manager-for-Kubernetes/docs/operator.md

 looks to authenticate the certificate it gets passed with the CA file that the Kubernetes API server passes in to each pod when they are created.
 You can pass in the CA file location you want to use when running the webhook by using the `--cafile` argument.
-You can also set the argument `--insecure` to false and the webhook service will revert back to regular TLS.
+You can also set the argument `--insecure` to True and the webhook service will revert back to regular TLS.
 To set up the Kubernetes API server to pass webhook services certificates and keys, do the
 following: